phombal/Super-Connector-Discord-Bot/README.md

 - Users can register their name, phone number, and upload their resume
 - Users can request to be connected with specific types of people
-- Bot uses OpenAI's 4o API to intelligently match users based on resume content
+- Bot uses Mistral AI's API to intelligently match users based on resume content
 - Data is stored securely in Supabase

 ## Setup